 The detailed compositional studies are considered adequate to establish the nutritional adequacy of the food and indicate that food derived from cotton line COT102 is equivalent in composition to food from non-GM cotton varieties.
-The introduction of food produced from cotton line COT102 into the food supply is therefore expected to have minimal nutritional impact.
+Small differences in composition were all within normal variation for cotton and would not be expected to have any impact on nutrition.

 No potential public health and safety concerns have been identified in the assessment of food produced from cotton line COT102.
-On the basis of the data provided in the present application, and other available information, food produced from this cotton line can be considered as safe and as wholesome as food produced from other cotton varieties.
+On the basis of all available information, food produced from this cotton line can be considered as safe and as wholesome as food produced from other cotton varieties.